 Today, Brule County retains its agricultural heritage while also embracing tourism as a significant economic driver.
 The county's natural beauty, including the Missouri River and Lake Francis Case, attracts visitors seeking outdoor recreation opportunities such as fishing and boating.
 The historical sites related to Lewis and Clark and the Native American heritage of the area also provide a glimpse into the county's diverse past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Brule County, South Dakota.
+This timeline provides a concise overview of the key events in the history of Brule County, South Dakota.